-"Especially a child who has to adapt to a heterogeneous cultural system in a particular residential area and, thus, is confronted with divergent norms (or polyvalent norms) and multiple forms of living (or pluralisms) quickly realizes that a fellow person can keep him/herself closed to you and will not always manifest him/herself."
+"Especially a child who has to adapt to a heterogeneous cultural system in system in a particular residential area and thus is confronted with divergent norms (or polyvalent norms) and multiple forms of living (or pluralisms) quickly realizes that a fellow person can keep himself closed to you and will not always manifest himself."10

-Thus, a city-dweller has a wide range of contacts and is inclined to remain closed to his/her fellow persons.
-In city living, a child readily acquires this inaccessible and closed style of communicating and, in doing so, inadequately realizes his communicative potentialities, and learns to shirk his/her social responsibilities by hiding behind anonymous crowds.
+Thus a city-dweller has a wide range of contacts and is inclined to remain closed to his fellow persons.
+In city living a child readily acquires this inaccessible and closed style of communicating and in doing so inadequately realizes his communicative potentialities and also learns to shirk his social responsibilities by hiding behind anonymous crowds.

-In the crowd of the city, a person is a nameless switchboard operator with functional and contractual contacts which are coldbusinesslike instead of warm-human.
-Also compare the role of the telephone and switchboard in the many businesslike service relationships he/she finds him/herself in.
+In the crowd of the city a person is a nameless switchboard operator with functional and contractual contacts that are cold-businesslike instead of warm-human.
+Compare also the role of the telephone and switchboard in the many businesslike service relationships he finds himself in.

-Because of the possibilities for quick displacement and quick communication, expressways with cloverleaf roundabouts, increased opportunities for work and dwelling, etc. modern persons have come into motion in unknown ways and, thus, also have become keyboard persons (Cox).
-They no longer experience the certainty and security of a known and permanent place of residence and of work and no longer can allow their interpersonal relationships (social mobility) to deepen.
-The modern mass person in the city remains alienated and nameless and has a deficient experience of belongingness (we-ness) and will not allocate him/herself to fellow persons or become involved with them on a personal level (social apathy).

-In this urbanized situation, the traditional frameworks (church, family, neighborhood, town, nation) which previously were held firmly, and by which norms, values and certainty were provided, have lost their significance.
-Everyone has enough for him/herself, and everyone is dependent on him/herself.
-Society continually is more elusive and impersonal, although the appearance of the opposite is awakened by the mass media.
+Because of the possibilities for quick displacement and quick communication, expressways with cloverleaf roundabouts, increased opportunities for work and dwelling, etc. modern persons have come into motion in unknown ways and thus also have become keyboard persons (Cox).
+They no longer experience the certainty and security of a known and permanent place of residence and of work and no longer have the opportunity to allow their interpersonal relationships (social mobility) to deepen.
+The modern mass person in the city remains alienated and nameless, and has a deficient experience of belongingness (we-ness) and will not allocate himself to fellow persons or become involved with them on a personal level (social apathy).
+In this urbanized situation the traditional frameworks (church, family, neighborhood, town, nation) that previously were held firmly and by which norms, values and certainty were provided have lost their significance.
+Everyone has enough for himself and everyone is dependent on himself.
+Society continually is more elusive and impersonal, although the appearance of the opposite is awakened by the mass media.11

-Pistorius shows that, for a child and his/her educating, urban existence includes positive and negative factors.
-Positive: comprehensive vocational possibilities, a more nuanced personal unfolding, etc. Negative: diminished space and privacy, boredom, loss of contact, neuroticizing, loss of fellowship, secularizing the world-this means that dependence on the supernatural is diminished amidst the manmade, the calculated and the assured; modern persons no longer know prayer, gratitude, wondering, fantasy, sense, nature and a belief in God; his/her person- and world-image have become impoverished and shallow.
-"Thus, also an increased generation of educators who themselves can no longer surmise the depths of being human and awaken the knowledge of this in the following generation."
+Pistorius12 shows that for a child and his educating, urban existence includes positive and negative factors.
+Positive: comprehensive vocational possibilities, a more nuanced personal unfolding, etc. Negative: diminished space and privacy, boredom, loss of contact, neuroticizing, loss of fellowship, secularizing the world-this means that dependence on the supernatural is diminished in the midst of the man-made, the calculated and the assured; modern persons no longer know prayer, gratitude, wondering, fantasy, sense, nature and a belief in God; his person- and world-image has become impoverished and shallow.
+"Thus, also and increased generation of educators who themselves can no longer surmise the depths of being human and awaken the knowledge of this in the following generation."

-From this, educating to society, in the context of the contemporary urbanized society, no longer means that child and youth must be able to link up with an unchanged and fixed framework.
+From this it ought to be clear that educating to society in the context of the contemporary urbanized society no longer means that child and youth must be able to link up with an unchanged and fixed framework.